-For applicants interested in a program with specialization options, Cleveland State University’s College of Sciences and Health Professions offers MA degrees in several areas of psychology, including Clinical Psychology, Industrial-Organizational Research, and Psychological Science, as well as a combination MA and Psychology Specialist (PsyS) degree in School Psychology.
+For applicants interested in a program with specialization options, Cleveland State University’s College of Sciences and Health Professions offers Master of Arts (MA) degrees in several areas of psychology, including Clinical Psychology, Industrial-Organizational Research, and Psychological Science, as well as a combination MA and Psychology Specialist (PsyS) degree in School Psychology.
 Cleveland State also offers a BA+MA program that allows students to complete undergraduate and graduate psychology degrees at an accelerated pace.
-With the exception of School Psychology, each specialization takes approximately two years to complete and has different curriculum and research requirements.
-Only students in the experimental research track are required to write a thesis, although students in the industrial-organizational track have the option to do so.
-The diversity management track is open to working professionals and operates in an executive style by offering classes one weekend per month for 21 months.
-The clinical psychology program has two possible options for completion.
-The research track requires a thesis and is designed to prepare students for further doctoral study.
-Note that it does not meet the requirements for licensure as a clinical psychologist.
+With the exception of School Psychology, each specialization takes approximately two years to complete and has a different curriculum and research requirements.
+The Clinical Psychology program has two possible options for completion.
+The doctoral preparation or thesis track requires a thesis and is designed to prepare students for further doctoral study.
+(Note that it does not meet the requirements for licensure as a clinical psychologist.)
 The second option is the practitioner track, which prepares students to work with or under licensed clinical psychologists as assistant practitioners.
 Keep in mind that this track will not adequately prepare graduates to pursue a doctoral degree.
-Cleveland State also offers an undergraduate degree in psychology and a PhD in psychology in adult development and aging.
+Cleveland State also offers an undergraduate degree in psychology and a Doctor of Philosophy (PhD) in Adult Development and Aging.